 New York became the 16th state to approve legal adult-use cannabis when Gov. Andrew Cuomo signed the Marijuana Revenue and Taxation Act (MRTA).

-The legislation allows possession of up to three ounces, limited home cultivation, and automatic expungement of convictions for behavior legal under the new law.
+The legislation allows possession of up to three ounces, limited home cultivation.
+IT allows provides for the automatic expungement of convictions.

-It’s noteworthy that homegrow passed in New York since a special interest group comprised of dispensaries sent a letter to Cuomo in 2019 telling him not to support homegrow.
+It’s noteworthy that home grow passed in New York.
+A special interest group comprised of dispensaries sent a letter to Cuomo in 2019 telling him not to support homegrow.
 There was a great deal of backlash afterward.

-“We commend Empire State lawmakers for aligning state law with the will of the vast majority of voters who support legal and regulated cannabis markets as an alternative to failed prohibition,” said Aaron Smith, co-founder, and chief executive officer of the National Cannabis Industry Association (NCIA).
+“We commend Empire State lawmakers for aligning state law with the will of the vast majority of voters who support legal and regulated cannabis markets as an alternative to failed prohibition,” said Aaron Smith.
+He is co-founder and chief executive officer of the National Cannabis Industry Association (NCIA).